 My interest in transnational histories that link Latin America, the Caribbean, and the United States began during my M.A. work at the California State University Northridge.
 While there I investigated the local impact of the opening of the Panama Canal on the growth of the City of Los Angeles, including its annexation of San Pedro and Wilmington and the creation of a Harbor Department to reshape the city's economy and spur industrial growth.

 I have presented at the Latin American Studies Association Congress, Pacific Coast Branch Conference of the American Historical Association, the Whitsett Graduate Seminar, and the Penn in Latin America and the Caribbean conference.

 M.A. in History, California State University Northridge, 2017.

 B.A. in History, Sonoma State University, 2012.

-Puerto Rico, the Caribbean, Latin America, Environmental History, Disasters, Latin America-United States Relations, Latin American Art History
+Puerto Rico, Guadeloupe, Florida, 20th Century, Caribbean, Latin America, Environmental History, Disasters, Latin America-United States Relations, Latin American Art History, Decolonization, Oral History

-Teaching Assistant or Grader for: History 174 - Capitalism, Socialism, and Crisis in the Twentieth-Century Americas; History 155 - Introduction to Asian American History
+Teaching Assistant or Grader for: History 070 - Colonial Latin America; History 174 - Capitalism, Socialism, and Crisis in the Twentieth-Century Americas; History 155 - Introduction to Asian American History